jd-fillmore/infused/posts/what-are-best-practices-for-responsive-web-design.md

 <h4>Navigation Must Be Scalable</h4>

-More often than not, a <a href="https://www.smashingmagazine.com/2017/04/overview-responsive-navigation-patterns/" target="_blank" rel="noopener noreferrer">responsive navigation</a> is absolutely key to have in place.
+More often than not, a <a href="https://www.smashingmagazine.com/2017/04/overview-responsive-navigation-patterns/" target="_blank" rel="noreferrer" rel="noopener noreferrer">responsive navigation</a> is absolutely key to have in place.
 A large navigation that works as a mega menu on desktop, will not scale well if it's kept exactly the same when a user looks at it on a phone.
 When this happens, in most cases, it's best to hide the menu behind a hamburger icon.
 This way, when a user taps the icon, the menu items show.
 This allows for the responsive website design to be much more clean and concise.

 <h4>Speed Is A Must</h4>